moxystudio/node-cross-spawn/README.md

 Starting from node v6, `spawn` has a `shell` option that allows you run commands from within a shell.
 This new option solves most of the problems that `cross-spawn` attempts to solve, but:

-- It has no support for shebangs on Windows.
+- It has no support for shebangs on Windows
-- You must manually escape the command and arguments which is very error prone, specially when passing user input.
+- You must manually escape the command and arguments which is very error prone, specially when passing user input
+- No support for node < 6

 If you are using the `shell` option to spawn a command in a cross platform way, consider using `cross-spawn` instead.
 You have been warned.